Aaronmedhavi/Aaronmedhavi/README.md

 # Welcome to My GitHub Profile! 👋
 ## About Me
 Hi there!
 I'm Aaron Medhavi Kusnandar, an undergraduate student at Bina Nusantara University pursuing a degree in Game Application & Technology.
-As an aspiring game developer, I'm passionate about cre[...]
+As an aspiring game developer, I'm passionate about creating immersive, engaging, and fun gaming experiences that can be enjoyed by all kinds of people.
 ## 🔭 What I'm Currently Working On
 <div align="center">
   <table>